-- T. Goudon and P. Lafitte are members of the jury of the national hiring committee of the "Agrégation de mathématiques". - S. De Bièvre is a member of the jury of the national hirring committee of the "CAPES de mathématiques". - S. De Bièvre is in charge of the Doctoral formation in Applied Mathematics at the University of Lille. - C. Besse and E. Creusé are involved in the project of a new International Master degree at the University of Lille devoted to Scientific Computing. - Members of the team are involved in MSc degrees at USTL (C. Calgaro, S. De Bièvre, G. Dujardin, A. Gloria, P. Lafitte, M. Rousset). - A. Gloria gives a mini-course in the CEA-EDF-INRIA school on homogenization in December 2010.
+T. Goudon and P. Lafitte are members of the jury of the national hiring committee of the "Agrégation de mathématiques".

+S. De Bièvre is in charge of the Doctoral formation in Applied Mathematics at the University of Lille.

+C. Besse and E. Creusé are involved in the project of a new International Master degree at the University of Lille devoted to Scientific Computing.

+Members of the team are involved in MSc degrees at USTL (C. Calgaro, S. De Bièvre, G. Dujardin, A. Gloria, P. Lafitte, M. Rousset).